ShulAdmin/shul-widgets/README.md

 ## Getting Started

-To start building, be on the latest lts node, clone, and run.
+To start building, be on the latest lts node, clone the code, and run.

-and run:

 ```bash
 npm ci